Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

 #### Even with the critical optimization, the priority queue may contain two or more search nodes corresponding to the same board.
 Should I try to eliminate these?

 In principle, you could do so with a set data type such as java.util.TreeSet or java.util.HashSet (provided that the Board data type were either Comparable or had a hashCode() method).
-However, almost all of the benefit from avoiding duplicate boards is already extracted from the critical optimization and the cost of identifying other duplicate boards will be more than the remaining benefit from doing so.
+However, according to Kevin Wayne at Princeton, almost all of the benefit from avoiding duplicate boards is already extracted from the critical optimization and the cost of identifying other duplicate boards will be more than the remaining benefit from doing so.
 In short, you're spending tremendous amounts of memory for a relatively small runtime optimization.

+#### Is it OK if I try to eliminate them anyway by creating a big set of all the Boards ever seen?

+Maybe.
+Make sure your code is able to complete the puzzles below when given only 128 Megabytes of memory (see below for how to test).

 #### What size puzzles are we expected to solve?